Mijdilev/Habit-Tracking-Application-CLI-Python-OOP/README.md

    * If Deleting: You'll be asked for confirmation before the habit is permanently removed.

+### Pytest Unit tests
+Inside the `tests` folder the pytest files `test_habit.py` and `test_habit_tracker.py` for testing the functionality of components `habit.py` and `habit_tracker.py` are contained.

+### Predefined habits data
+The application already have created `habits.json` file with predefined habit data for five habits with different periodicities for testing the functionality of the program.

+*Note:* You can remove this data by deleting these habits or the json file.
+The program should create a new one automatically.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](https://github.com/Mijdilev/Habit-Tracking-Application-CLI-Python-OOP/blob/main/LICENSE) file for details.